gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 ### [New-AIPCustomPermissions](New-AIPCustomPermissions.md)
 Creates an ad-hoc protection policy for custom permissions.

-Supported only by the preview version of the Azure Information Protection unified labeling client.
+Supported only by the Azure Information Protection unified labeling client.

 ### [New-RMSProtectionLicense](New-RMSProtectionLicense.md)
 Creates an ad-hoc rights policy for RMS protection.